-Lesson Learned: if she’s checking her phone in front of me (her employer) she’s likely spending too much time on her phone when she’s watching my kids, too.
+Lesson Learned: if she’s checking her phone in front of me (her employer), she’s likely spending too much time on her phone while watching my kids, too.

 Red Flag #8: She kept changing our agreed-upon schedule to accommodate her second employer.

 My babysitter worked for a retail shop in the mall.
-Originally, she told me that watching my kids would be her main job and the other one would come second.
+Initially, she told me that watching my kids would be her main job, and the other would come second.
 But her choices and scheduling didn’t reflect that.